eliasu/stegreif_25/content/collections/programme/en/burntolearn.md

     content:
       -
         type: text
-        text: '#burntolearn is the burning desire for further development, for growing together: For one year, the musicians can learn from each other and from external lecturers.
+        text: 'burntolearn is the burning desire for further development, for growing together: For one year, the musicians can learn from each other and from external lecturers.
 In several labs, Stegreif’s '
       -
         type: text
         marks:
           -
-            type: bts_span
+            type: btsSpan
             attrs:
               class: text-skin-primary
         text: 'four pillars'